The CLT in high dimensions: quantitative bounds via martingale embedding

 \section{Abstract}

 We introduce a new method for obtaining quantitative convergence rates for the central limit theorem (CLT) in a high dimensional setting.
-Using our method, we obtain several new bounds for convergence in transportation distance and entropy, and in particular: (a) We improve the best known bound, obtained by the third named author \cite{zhai2016multivariate}, for convergence in quadratic Wasserstein transportation distance for bounded random vectors; (b) We derive the first non-asymptotic convergence rate for the entropic CLT in arbitrary dimension, for general log-concave random vectors; (c) We give an improved bound for convergence in transportation distance under a log-concavity assumption and improvements for both metrics under the assumption of strong log-concavity.
+Using our method, we obtain several new bounds for convergence in transportation distance and entropy, and in particular: (a) We improve the best known bound, obtained by the third named author \cite{zhai2016multivariate}, for convergence in quadratic Wasserstein transportation distance for bounded random vectors; (b) We derive the first non-asymptotic convergence rate for the entropic CLT in arbitrary dimension, for general log-concave random vectors (this adds to \cite{courtade2017existence}, where a finite Fisher information is assumed); (c) We give an improved bound for convergence in transportation distance under a log-concavity assumption and improvements for both metrics under the assumption of strong log-concavity.
 Our method is based on martingale embeddings and specifically on the Skorokhod embedding constructed in \cite{eldan2016skorokhod}.